isaacnovaes/notes/udemy-angular-notes.md

 ### Form inputs register control

-Add `ngModel` on the inputs/select elements you want to access
+Add `ngModel` on the input elements you want to access

 ### Validation